Curve

 Comms & Special Projects

 Marg’s environmental ethic really got going when she was 10 years old and witnessed the clearing of a much-loved bush area on her family’s farm at Kojonup.
 Straight from high school she moved to Hobart to join the Tasmanian Wilderness Society’s campaign to save the Franklin River and organised Bob Brown’s national campaign tour in 1982.
-She nominates a range of other environmental campaign work that’s been particularly special to her, including co-ordinating The Wilderness Society’s campaign for the passage of the NSW Wilderness Act (1987); working with Greens’ candidate Christine Milne during her 1989 campaign for election to the Tasmanian State Parliament; co-ordinating a team of pro-bono lawyers representing several conservation groups in legal action to protect iconic WA forest areas from woodchipping in 1994-95; and helping to establish and then co-ordinate the Environment Defenders Office WA, a community legal centre specialising in environmental law.
+A range of other environmental campaign work that’s been particularly special to her, including co-ordinating The Wilderness Society’s campaign for the passage of the NSW Wilderness Act (1987); working with Greens’ candidate Christine Milne during her 1989 campaign for election to the Tasmanian State Parliament; co-ordinating a team of pro-bono lawyers representing several conservation groups in legal action to protect iconic WA forest areas from woodchipping in 1994-95; and helping to establish and then co-ordinate the Environment Defenders Office WA, a community legal centre specialising in environmental law.

 Read more